diezcami/admu-notes/[PH101] Philosophy of the Human Person/lec-03 Parmenides.md

   1.11 There are the gates of the roads of Night and Day, 1.12 and a lintel and a stone threshold contain them.
-  1.13 High in the sky they are filled by huge doors 1.14 of which avenging Justice holds the keys that fit them.
+  1.13 High in the sky they are filled by huge doors 1.14 of which avenging Justice [Dike] holds the keys that fit them.
   1.15 The maidens beguiled her with soft words

   1.16 and skillfully persuaded her to push back the bar for them